- New Annex

 - General Course Work.
 The graduate work towards a PhD must include at least two semesters of residence and include a minimum of 72 hours of total graduate study including research for the dissertation.
 Graduate studies towards a M.S. degree are included in the minimum requirements, with a maximum of 36 hours transferred in from a M.S. program in Industrial Engineering (or closely allied area) at a recognized institution.
 A minimum grade point average of 3.25 (based on 4.00) is required on all graduate work taken at The University of Iowa.

 - IE Breadth Requirement.
 Each PhD student must pass at least two 6000 level IE formal courses in each of three focus areas: Human Factors, Operations Research, and Reliability and Systems Design.
-The courses in each focus area are shown on page 12.
 Continuing M.S. students may already satisfy this requirement in full or in part.

 - Qualifying Exam.
 Each student has to satisfy the Qualifying Exam in two of the three focus areas.
 The requirement can be satisfied for a focus area by: